PROBATE ATTORNEY & PROBATE ADMINISTRATION

 How do probate assets get passed to the heirs?

-As described above, “probate assets” are generally administered in one of three ways: 1) through the use of an affidavit if the total probate estate assets are less than $64,000 and there is not any real property; 2) through a informal probate procedure; or 3) through a formal probate procedure.
+As described above, Probate assets are generally administered through one of three probate procedures.
+1) through the use of an affidavit if the total probate estate assets are less than $64,000 and there is not any real property; 2) through a informal probate procedure; or 3) through a formal probate procedure.

 If using a an Affidavit for Collection of Personal Property, the affiant goes to the institution or individual holding the decedent’s asset, presents the affidavit, and collects the property.
 The affiant then distributes the property to those entitled to it, whether per the terms of the decedent’s will or the intestacy laws.